akshaisrin/GloVeShortTermSimilarity/README.md

 # GloVeShortTermSimilarity

 Utilizes the Stanford GloVe model with its pre-trained word vectors to compare two strings with a relatively high accuracy.
 It does have a significant runtime, but might be something to utilize for this project.
+Also created a program that uses the Levenshtein distance algorithm for string comparisons.
+This has a significantly shorter runtime but a lower accuracy.